jasonmichaelroth/data-engineering/README.markdown

 > 1. be aesthetically pleasing
 >
 > Your application should be easy to set up and should run on either Linux or Mac OS X.  It should not require any for-pay software.

+## Install & Run

+You must have ruby 1.9 and bundler installed.

+Clone the repository and install the gems

+    $> git clone [repo url]
+    ...
+    $> bundle install
+    ...

+Create and setup the database:

+    $> rake db:setup
+    ...

+Run the tests (rspec):

+    $> rake spec
+    ...

+Start the server

+    $> rails s
+    ...

+Visit the app at [http://locahost:3000](http://localhost:3000/).
+You will be prompted to log.
+Click the OpenID link and log in via your OpenID credentials.
+This will take you to the import form where you can choose a tab file to upload.

+Choos a file and click "Import" to import the data.
+Assuming there are no errors in the tab file, the data will be imported and you will see the gross revenue from the imported file.

+> Note that if there are any data errors in the file, you will be notified which line produced the error and the import will fail.